KyleRego/anki_record/README.md

 # Anki Record

-Anki Record is a Ruby library which provides a programmatic interface to Anki flashcard decks (`*.apkg` files, or Anki SQLite databases). **It is in an early stage of development and the API is not stable, so I do not recommend you use it for anything yet.**
+Anki Record is a Ruby library which provides a programmatic interface to Anki flashcard decks (`*.apkg` files, or Anki SQLite databases). **It is in an early stage of development and the API is not stable.
+I do not recommend you try it yet.**

-The [API Documentation](https://kylerego.github.io/anki_record_docs) is generated using RDoc from comments in the source code.
-You might notice that some public methods are intentionally omitted from this documentation.
-Although public, these methods are not intended to be used outside of the gem's implementation and should be treated as private.

 ## Installation